-So, it's portability, the ability to even play your old songs and tracks at all wherever you are and protection so you'll always have your favorite classics when you're as old as I am, or 89 like my dad is.
+So, it's portability, the ability to even play your old songs and tracks at all wherever you are and protection so you'll always have your favorite classics whether you're a young gun or a seasoned veteran like Drew.

 And the good part of this is that you aren't damaging anything, so you can mess around a bit while you get your first recordings made.
 After that, it's just a matter of your time.

 And the great news is that doing this is an easy skill you can learn as opposed to a talent you're born with.
 So don't worry, it's not even much of a skill.
 It's just following a few easy steps right down to listening to your favorite music.

 OK, let's get to Converting LPs to CDs.

 What do you need?
 Well all you really need is your source material (your old records, tapes, cassettes, transcriptions or you name it).
 So, the truth is, you can make just about any analog source into a digital wonder that you can protect forever and play anywhere.

 You'll need to connect your turntable (or tape deck) to your computer through your sound card, but that's pretty straight forward and I'll show you all that with words and pictures in an easy step-by-step process.

 For the purpose of this simple tutorial I'll show you how to do it using equipment and software that you probably already own.
 I'll make some simple suggestions along the way and knowing me I'll make a few round about tips along the way too.
 In another tutorial, I'll show you how to use easily available software step-by-step with words and pictures.
 It's all really easy.

 OK, one thing that's going to come up any time you're recording analog to digital whether it's from tapes, records or even live radio or TV, yes you can do that all too, is that when you record an analog signal, you'll get one big long track of everything you feed in.